ioBrokerTranslator/doc/admin.md

 ### Prerequisites

-The following prerequisites must be met before an adapter can be added to the repository:
+The following prerequisites must be met before an adapter can be added to Weblate:

 - The adapter must contain the i18n files in a separate folder with the default naming scheme
 - If the adapter is using `gulp`, ensure all files are up-to-date by calling `gulp translateAndUpdateWordsJS` and commit and push those changes